Real Stories

 Security Engineer

-Wendy Segura is a Security Engineer at Sage who specializes in building secure, scalable technology solutions.
-With over a decade of experience in cybersecurity, process optimization, and security client advisor she focuses on developing robust security frameworks, conducting comprehensive risk assessments, and implementing compliance strategies for global organizations.
+Wendy Segura is a Security Engineer at Sage, specializing in secure, scalable technology solutions.
+With over a decade of experience in cybersecurity, process optimization, and client advising, she focuses on building strong security frameworks and driving compliance for global organizations.

-Currently serving as an OWASP Bay Area Chapter Lead, Wendy actively builds community and facilitates knowledge sharing in application security.
-She is pursuing her Master’s in Cybersecurity from Georgia Institute of Technology and holds certifications in Cloud DevOps, Security, and Leadership.
+As an OWASP Bay Area Chapter Lead, Wendy actively fosters community and knowledge sharing in application security.
+She’s pursuing a Master’s in Cybersecurity at Georgia Tech and holds certifications in Cloud DevOps, Security, and Leadership.

-What skills or information did you pick up in the program that has proven useful in your work?
+What skills from the program have proven most useful in your work?

-I completed the Application Security track, and I can confidently say that the hands-on labs at Merritt thoroughly prepare you for real-world challenges.
-When I first started the program, I was just beginning my internship as a Security Analyst.
-Every class I took reinforced the new tasks I encountered daily at work, helping me apply my learning immediately.
+I completed the Application Security track, and the hands-on labs at Merritt truly prepared me for real-world challenges.
+When I began the program, I was interning as a Security Analyst, and each class directly reinforced what I was learning on the job.

-• HackTheBox – Hands-on practice for penetration testing and cybersecurity skills.
+• HackTheBox — Hands-on labs for penetration testing and cybersecurity skills.

-• Pluralsight – A variety of courses on cybersecurity, cloud security, and more.
+• Pluralsight — Courses covering cybersecurity, cloud security, and more.

-• AWS & Microsoft Azure Certifications – Valuable for understanding cloud security concepts and industry best practices.
+• AWS & Microsoft Azure Certifications — Great for mastering cloud security concepts and industry best practices.

 • Metasploit: The Penetration Tester’s Guide — David Kennedy, Jim O’Gorman, Devon Kearns & Mati Aharoni